lasquires/all-in-one-transcriber/README.md

 2. Accept access on the model page (e.g., [`pyannote/speaker-diarization-3.1`](https://huggingface.co/pyannote/speaker-diarization-3.1)) in your HF account.

+3. Press `Profile --> Access Tokens --> Create new token`, grant appropriate permissions and save the token.

 Once those are set, check **Enable diarization** and proceed.

 > Note: diarization expects **mono, 16 kHz** audio.
 The app will resample for you, but very noisy audio can hurt quality.